 An incident response platform is a software system that guides and automates incident response.
 Incident response platforms provide three key capabilities—helping security analysts to collaborate, automating responses using security playbooks, and helping security teams collect security event data.
 This article explains what incident response platforms can do, and why they are essential to automating incident response and doing more with limited resources.

-We have authored in-depth guides on several other security topics that can also be useful as you explore the world of Endpoint Detection and Response.
+Together with our content partners, we have authored in-depth guides on several other topics that can also be useful as you explore the world of information security .

 See top articles in our incident response guide: